-Therefore, this study was designed to provide basic information on the expression of cHsp70 gene by comparing PGCs and gonads of the dual purpose Speckled Transylvanian Naked Neck chicken under stress and control conditions.
-Thus, the specific objectives of the study were (a) to determine the germline-specific marker (Cvh/Vasa) and stem cell-specific markers (cPouV and cNanog) gene expression on cultured PGCs, (b) to determine the effect of both early age heat treatment and later age heat stress on cultured PGCs and gonads and (c) to determine the response of cHsp70 gene expression on cultured PGCs and gonads of Speckled Transylvanian Naked Neck chicken.
+Therefore, this study was designed to provide basic information on the expression of cHsp70gene by comparing PGCs and gonads of the dual purpose Speckled Transylvanian Naked Neck chicken under stress and control conditions.
+Thus, the specific objectives of the study were (a) to determine the germlinespecific marker (Cvh/Vasa) and stem cellspecific markers (cPouV and cNanog) gene expression on cultured PGCs, (b) to determine the effect of both early age heat treatment and later age heat stress on cultured PGCs and gonads and (c) to determine the response of cHsp70 gene expression on cultured PGCs and gonads of Speckled Transylvanian Naked Neck chicken.

-Materials and Methods
+2. Materials and Methods

+2.1.
 Egg, PGCs and gonads sample collection

-Fertilized eggs were collected from the Research Center for Farm Animals Gene Conservation in

-(EKTK) was raised under normal conditions without exposure to any heat treatment and stress.
+Fertilized eggs were collected from the Research Center for Farm Animals Gene Conservation in Gödöllő, Hungary and incubated in an incubator at 38°C at 60% humidity.
+The control group (EKTK) was raised under normal conditions without exposure to any heat treatment and stress.
 The second group heat treated and heat stressed (EK) was subjected to heat treatment (38.5°C) at the age of 2 days for the first 12 hours followed by heat stress (30°C) at the age between 23-34 weeks for about 12 weeks.
 The third group heat stressed (EKNK) was heat stressed (30°C) at the age of 23-34 weeks for about 12 weeks.
 The males used for mating were also from the same control and treatment groups.

-Circulating PGCs were isolated from the 2.5-day-old embryos.
-After staging the embryos to keep only those between 14 and 16 Hamburger and Hamilton taken by a glass micro-pipette from the dorsal aorta of an embryo under a stereomicroscope and kept in a petri dish.
-After 1 2 weeks, the red blood cells had died and the PGCs became visible.
+Circulating PGCs were isolated from the 2.5day-old embryos.
+After staging the embryos to keep only those between 14 and 16 Hamburger and Hamilton (HH) stages, 3 to 4 μl of blood was taken by a glass micro-pipette from the dorsal aorta of an embryo under a stereomicroscope and kept in a petri dish.
+After 1-2 weeks, the red blood cells had died and the PGCs became visible.
 The PGCs were cultured for a total of 23, 30 and 50 days.
-After a short centrifugation of PGCs followed by suspending the cell lysate, all the samples were stored under -70°C before RNA isolation.
+After a short centrifugation of PGCs suspension, the supernatant was removed and 500μl Trizol was added.
+A 10 minutes incubation followed by suspending the cell lysate, all the samples were stored under -70°C before RNA isolation.

-Gonadal samples were collected from 10-day-old embryos by making a hole in the blunt end of the egg and removing the embryo from the yolk sac with curved forceps.
+Gonadal samples were collected from 10-dayold embryos by making a hole in the blunt end of the egg and removing the embryo from the yolk sac with curved forceps.
 The embryo was placed in a petri dish containing Phosphate Buffered Saline (PBS) and gonads were dissected from the embryo with the assistance of very fine straight forceps under a stereomicroscope.

+2.2.
 Preparation of chicken embryonic fibroblasts (CEFs)